How to Maximize Your Self-Care- Are You a Self-Care Cliché?

 6. Binging Netflix

-Before we start, I am guilty of this as well!
-I can usually watch a whole season of a tv series from beginning to end and then I'll sit there wondering what happened!
+Before we start, we are guilty of this as well!
+It is so easy to a whole season of a tv series from beginning to end and then sit there wondering what happened!
 Even if you have nothing to do (and especially if you have something to do), sitting on your bed or couch all day watching TV is a complete waste of time.
-Instead, fill your time with reading books, learning a new skill, playing an instrument, exercise, exploring your city, or creating art!
+Instead, fill your time with reading books, learning a new skill, playing an instrument, exercising, exploring your city, or creating art!
 There are plenty of ways to spend your free time to further enrich your life instead of wasting it.

-The proper self-care version of binging Netflix would be to have a productive day and dedicating time in the evening or night to watch a movie or a couple of episodes.
+The proper self-care version of binging Netflix would be to have a productive day and dedicate time in the evening or night to watch a movie or a couple of episodes.